 To identify whether Logan City Council is the proper authority to make your report to, you need to consider who and what the report is about.
 Logan City Council would be authorised to receive a PID where:

-- Council is responsible for investigating particular issues (e.g. the Crime and Misconduct Commission can received PIDs about Official Misconduct).
+- Council is responsible for investigating particular issues (e.g. the Crime and Corruption Commission can received PIDs about Corrupt Conduct).